asesidaa/GC-local-server-rewrite/README.md

 "BaseUrl": "http://192.168.1.1" // Change to your server ip
 ```

-Notice that due to certificate issues, unless you have set up the certificate yourself, you need to use http for `BaseUrl` and when access the web page, otherwise it will fail to send requests.
+Notice that due to certificate issues, you need to use http for `BaseUrl` and when accessing the web page, otherwise it will show insecure or fail.

+If you really want https all along, make sure you have changed the `ServerIp` and have regenerated the certificate.